galbeiroc/design-patterns-in-typescript/README.md

 * `Pseudocode Annotation`: A box with a dashed line and a circle placed near a class method.

 Pseudocode is a plain language description of the steps in an algorithm and used to portray a concept without needing to write long lines of code.

+## Creational
+### Factory Design Pattern
+When developing code, you may instantiate objects directly in methods or in classes.
+While this is quite normal, you may want to add an extra abstraction between the creation of the object and where it is used in your project.

+You can use the Factory pattern to add that extra abstraction.
+The Factory pattern is one of the easiest patterns to understand and implement.

+Adding an extra abstraction will also allow you to dynamically choose classes to instantiate based on some kind of logic.

+This separation also makes your code easier to read and document.

+The Factory pattern is really about adding that extra abstraction between the object creation and where it is used.
+This gives you extra options that you can more easily extend in the future.